jmetzger/training-helm-en/kubectl/installation/linux.md

-# Installation kubectl unter Linux
+# Installation kubectl under Linux

 ## Walkthrough (Start with unprivileged user like training or kurs)